 Two important questions faced by companies who have shown willingness to hire PWDs are whether there will be a decrease in productivity and also whether PWDs will get along and work well with other workers in the company.
 There have been positive results on both the issues as entrepreneurs who start a Singapore company say that there is no fall in productivity with additional training and creating a positive working environment.

-The entrepreneurs who spoke at the event were unanimous in their observation that PWDs were in no way less capable than ordinary people and work that much harder to meet the expectations of their employers.
-However, they that encouragement provided by co-workers and a friendly atmosphere are vital to welcoming more PWDs into the workforce.
+The entrepreneurs are unanimous in their observation that PWDs were in no way less capable than ordinary people and work that much harder to meet the expectations of their employers.
+However, that encouragement provided by co-workers and a friendly atmosphere is vital to welcoming more PWDs into the workforce.